Rohitwaldekar/Real-Time-Sock-Price-Forecasting/README.md

 In this project, we get real-time data from yahoo finance API and ingest it through Apache Kafka.
 The data from Apache Kafka stream is transformed using Apache Spark.
-Flask web application shows forecasted prices along with other visuals.
+Flask web application shows forecasted prices.

 <img src="/diagram.png">